stcorp/harp/doc/dataformats.rst

 latitude_bounds                                                                            (lat)
+longitude                                     instrument                      X            (lon) longitude_bounds                                                                           (lon) molar_mass                                                                    X       X    X             this is the molar mass of the total substance (it is defined by the
-longitude                                     instrument                      X            (lon) longitude_bounds                                                                           (lon) normalized_radiance                                                           X                    X number_density                                                                X       X    X pressure                                      surface                         X       X    X
+                                                                                                         relation between the variables 'density' and 'number_density') normalized_radiance                                                           X                    X number_density                                                                X       X    X pressure                                      surface                         X       X    X